aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 **Notes**
 * This extension works best alongside the adblocker [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en).
-* On Yandex Android use uBlock Origin dev-release.
+* On Yandex Android use [uBlock Origin development build](https://chrome.google.com/webstore/detail/ublock-origin-dev-build/cgbcahbpdhpcegmbfconppldiemgcoii).
-* If you live in the EU, also consider installing the extension [I don't care about cookies](https://chrome.google.com/webstore/detail/i-dont-care-about-cookies/fihnjjcciajhdojfnbdddfaoknhalnja) in order to remove cookie warnings.
+* If you live in the EU, also consider installing the extension [I don't care about cookies](https://chrome.google.com/webstore/detail/i-dont-care-about-cookies/fihnjjcciajhdojfnbdddfaoknhalnja) in order to remove cookie warnings (or use filter Easylist Cookies in uBlock Origin).
-* Do not delete extension's folder from your computer/smartphone or Bypass Paywalls Clean will disappear at restart.
+* Do not delete extension's folder from your computer/smartphone or Bypass Paywalls Clean (in developer mode) will disappear at restart.
 * Every time you open Chrome it may warn you about running extensions in developer mode, just click 🗙 to keep the extension enabled.
-* You will be logged out for any site you have checked.
+* You will be logged out for most of the sites you have checked.

 ### List of supported websites
 ##### World news